pgporada/wsu-base-site-docker/README.md

 git clone https://github.com/waynestate/base-site
 ```

 Build the containers you need to do the job.
+The first time you run the build, PHP and PHP-FPM will be compiled based on the version of PHP stored in `./base-site/.phpbrewrc` which can take upwards of 20 minutes.
+Subsequent runs of build will take seconds because of how container layer caching works.
 ```
 ./build.sh
 ```